Rookie of the Year

 What's the story?

 In ROOKIE OF THE YEAR, the Chicago Cubs are facing another dismal season.
-Meanwhile, 11-year-old Henry is a terrible little league player whose mother is dating a really sleazy guy named Jack.
-Trying to show off, Henry breaks his arm and the tendons heal a little tight.
+Meanwhile, 12-year-old Henry (Thomas Ian Nicholas) is a terrible Little League player whose mother is dating a sleazy guy named Jack (Bruce Altman).
+Trying to show off, Henry breaks his arm, and the tendons heal a little tight.
 The result is a 100+ mph fastball.
-After the Cubs' general manager sees him throw, Henry is recruited to pitch in the big leagues.
-Grumpy old pitcher Chet Stetman has to teach Henry to pitch.
-Henry's Mom falls for Chet and sleazy Jack is not happy.
+After the Cubs' general manager sees him throw, Henry is recruited to pitch in the big leagues, where grumpy veteran pitcher Chet Stetman (Gary Busey) has to teach the boy to pitch.
+Henry's mom falls for Chet, and sleazy Jack isn't happy.
 Jack has also arranged to sell Henry to the Yankees so he can collect a huge fee.
-Henry spills all to the kindly old Cubs owner, though, and everything works out.
-In the final game of the season, Henry relieves Chet after six great innings, but Henry's arm gives out in the ninth.
-Henry has to resort to trickery to win the division title.
+Will everything work out for Henry and the Cubs?

 Is it any good?

-Much of the fun comes from a strong supporting cast.
-Gary Busey plays Chet with just the right mix of grumpiness and warmth.
+Much of the fun comes from the strong supporting cast.
+Busey plays Chet with just the right mix of grumpiness and warmth.
 John Candy portrays the lovable blowhard baseball announcer with gusto.
-And first-time director Daniel Stern injects his movie with over-the-top comic relief both from in front of and behind the camera.
-And kids will like Henry, the dork in way over his head.
-Kids who've stood, scared to death, in front of their class will understand the intense pressure Henry feels when he first steps on the mound.
+And first-time director Daniel Stern injects the movie with over-the-top comic relief both from in front of and behind the camera.
+It helps, too, that kids will like and identify with Henry, the dork in way over his head.
+Anyone who's stood, scared to death, in front of their class will understand the intense pressure he feels when he first steps on the mound.

 Families can talk about...